-Select Code # 7 View Or Change •
+Select Code # To View Or Change Code

 Access Code # 1

-Access Code # Code 111 1
+Access Code # 1 Code 111

 ENT-Exit

-System Flags

-Press the "2" to enter the System Flags screens.
-The system flag screen will display information for five settings, displayed on two screens.
-Press the ENT key to move the cursor from one line to the next, and press the left arrow key to move from one line to the previous.
+System Flags: Press the "2" to enter the System Flags screen.
+The system flag screen will display information for three settings, and a cursor to the right of the password flag.

-Autozero Flag: The autozero flag can be used to limit the frequency of autozero cycles.
-It can be set between 0 and 100.
+Autozero Flag: The autozero flag can be set between 0 and 100.
+The autozero flag can be used to limit the frequency of autozero cycles.
 If a 0 is entered, the monitor will enter an autozero cycle after every area is sampled (this is the normal default configuration).
 Increasing this number will allow the monitor to skip the autozero cycle if the raw measurement from the IR-Bench has not changed significantly.
 That is, if the raw signal varies by less than plus or minus 10 millivolts, and the autozero flag is set to 10, the monitor will not perform an autozero cycle.
 NOTE: This is effectively reducing the extreme low-level sensitivity of the monitor.
 If this feature is desired, set this flag by increasing it in small steps, 1 or 2 digits at a time, until the monitor stops autozeroing after every zone.